 Have you reached out to that teen in your life?
-Our young adults were helping out with log splitting and stacking this weekend.
-We are getting wood ready to dry out over the summer so we are ready for next year’s fireplace fires in our home.
+Our young adults were helping with log splitting and stacking this weekend.
+We are getting wood ready to dry out over the summer, so we are ready for next year’s fireplace fires in our home.
 Some of it will make its way to our summer cabin up north too!

 April is Autism Awareness Month I’ll be focusing the posts this month on Autism not only to raise awareness about what Autism is, but also what we can do to accept those who have this disorder.

 Like I mentioned last week, the Autistic Self Advocacy Network (ASAN) has been referring to April as Autism Acceptance Month in an effort to gain acceptance of those who have Autism.
 Acceptance is one of the biggest barriers to finding and building support systems for autistic individuals.
 So, what can we do to accept people with autism?